LegendaryMagma/legendarymagma.github.io/lego.md

 **Operational States**
 Range - high or low --> operated by right shifter
 Drive - forward or neutral or reverse --> operated by left shifter
-Gear Selection - four positions (extra low, low, high, extra high) --> operated by gear selection wheel that moves clockwise to select low gear and anti-clockwise to select high gear
+Gear Selection - three positions ( one, two, three) --> operated by gear selection wheel that moves clockwise to select low gear and anti-clockwise to select high gear

 Your lego-technic-42110-land-rover-defender has a fake engine.
 The fake engine pistons move up and down in a cool sequence when your lego-technic-42110-land-rover-defender is pushed along the ground.